-Background to your research topic - you must show why the topic area you intend to study is interesting and how it is of theoretical and practical significance.
+- Background to your research topic - you must show why the topic area you intend to study is interesting and how it is of theoretical and practical significance.
 You also need to demonstrate that you are knowledgeable about what has already been published in this field.
 Include a literature review in this section.

 Your research proposal must be original, and must represent your own work.
-All proposals are checked by similarity detecting software to ensure that the work is your own, and an application may be rejected if the proposal has excessive similarity matches with other sources.
-You must not copy and paste from other sources, however authoritative.
-All the text must be in your own words.
+All proposals are checked using plagiarism-detection software to ensure that the work is your own.
+An application may be rejected if the proposal contains unreferenced material or uses quotations without quotation marks.
+You must not copy and paste from other sources, and you must not re-use material which you have written for other university assignments.